chyanju/VisQA-release/readme.md

 ### Running Stage 1: Extract Data Table and Encodings

 Note: the code has only been tested on Google Chrome.

+Note: may need to add `host="0.0.0.0"` as argument for flask to accept external connection.

 1. Set `curr_visualization` parameter in `js/index.js` to point to the desired visualization.

 2. Run local host on the root code directory and open `index.html`, e.g.